 It's a good question with a simple answer: there are no .CDA files on a CD.
 In fact, from a Windows perspective, there are no "files" at all.

-A music CD differs greatly from your hard drive or floppy disk drive in the way information is stored.
+A music CD differs greatly from your hard drive in the way information is stored.

-Hard drives and floppy disks store data in concentric rings called tracks.
+Computer hard drives store data in concentric rings called tracks.
 In contrast, music CDs store data in a continuous spiral starting from the inside of the CD and ending at the outer edge of the CD.
 Kind of like a vinyl LP in reverse.

 The format of the data stored on CDs is also quite different; it's a continuous stream of raw digital data rather than a collection of individual files.